TedShao/ECS150_Project_3/REPORT.md

 cloning.

 - Proper cloning of a tps
-- New memory is not allocated on tps_create or tps_read
+- New memory is not allocated on tps_clone or tps_read
 - Writing to a cloned tps does not modify the original or vice versa
 - New memory is allocated only on a call to write